mauroservienti/milestone.github.io/_posts/mattox-endpoints.md

 However, code-based configuration comes with a few downsides too:

 - Changing the code is the only way to change a configuration value.
-That means some production-context-dependant values require developers' intervention.
+That means some production-context-dependent values require developers' intervention.
 - The above leads users and organizations to craft their mechanism to map file-based configuration to a code-based one.

 Mattox endpoints present themselves as the best of both worlds!
 They use the de facto standard Microsoft Configuration extension to create the mapping that bridges all the supported configuration sources to the NServiceBus endpoint code-based configuration.